Marvellous-Udoye/speech-emotion-recognition/README.md

 The baseline LSTM model in the notebook typically reaches around 65-72% validation accuracy depending on random seed and environment.

+## Deployment

+Recommended: deploy the FastAPI app to Render or Railway.

+- Render: create a Web Service from this repo, set the build command to `pip install -r requirements.txt`, start command `uvicorn app.main:app --host 0.0.0.0 --port 8000`.
+- Railway: similar setup with the same start command.

+Vercel is optimized for frontend/serverless and is not a good fit for a stateful FastAPI model service.

+For a full process/flow explanation, see `LIVE_APP_FLOW.md`.

 ## Dataset Information